What you need to know about CBD oil and how it can help your ailing pooch

 Look up where the supplier’s CBD product you want to buy is grown.
 Look for an organic product.
 Climate, soil and water is very important because cannabis is a hyperaccumulator, meaning it absorbs contaminants from the ground it grows in.
 Heavy metal toxicity is a special concern in a medicinal product like CBD oil so your supplier should be able to provide test results showing that it’s free of these contaminants.

 The most reliable source of hemp is industrial hemp that’s certified in Germany.
 The regulatory standards there are very stringent, and they are strictly enforced; the European Union’s organic standards are also stricter than the US’s and thoroughly audited.
 Look for information on the supplier’s website about their sourcing.
-If it isn’t provided or their standards aren’t clear … or if you have questions they won’t answer, don’t buy from them.
+If it isn’t provided or their standards aren’t clear

 Extraction method